stantona/stantona.github.com/source/_posts/2012-12-12-a-tale-of-two-object-models-javascript-and-ruby.markdown

 object model starts to get a little more complicated.

 Answering what is a Ruby object was slightly more difficult because it required introductions to related concepts like classes.
 A Ruby object is explicitly tied to the class that created it.
-It's behaviour, specified by methods, are defined by it's class.
+Its behaviour, specified by methods, are defined by its class.
 The concept of classes and modules gain more importance when we talk about object creation and inheritance.

 ### Further Resources